 It’s funny when you think of events that have altered the course of your life.
-These moments live as indelible, ever-present entities in your mind — recalling them at any minute, it’s as though you were still there.
+These moments live as indelible, ever-present entities in your mind — recalling them at any minute, it’s as though you were still there; even after the venue you were standing in or the person you were speaking to are gone.
 I don’t know if it’s the reality of being stuck indoors for months at a time, or missing the experience of a live show, but I began to think about shows that have deeply touched and changed me over the years.

 After that, the deal was sealed.
-I’d found something very special, still semi-secret and unbeknown to my school friends (which, of course, made me doubly delight in my new musical discovery.)
-I spent hours on end listening to ‘Red’ and ‘The Bees’, trying to figure out the chords on guitar, as my father shook his head in dismay at my horrendous imitations of Tanya Donelly’s voice.
+I’d found something very special, still semi-secret and unbeknown by my school friends (which, of course, made me doubly delight in my new musical discovery.)
+I spent hours on end listening to ‘Red’ and ‘The Bees’, trying to figure out the chords on guitar, while my father shook his head in dismay at my horrendous imitations of Tanya Donelly’s voice.

-That voice could shift from dreamy and sweet to sharp as a razor-blade.
 To this day, I probably couldn’t tell you what many of Belly’s songs were about, only the strong feelings they evoked in me.
 Listening to ‘King’, the songs unfolded like surreal vignettes: the “lady who walks everywhere on her hands” “send a rocket to Red, he’d go cuckoo!”
-The songs were melodic and catchy, but also deep with imagery and unnerving undertones at times, which I loved.
+The songs were melodic and catchy, but deep with imagery and unnerving undertones at times, which I loved, of course.

 A week before their show at the Astoria, Belly were in session with Mark Radcliffe on the radio.
 I shut myself away in my bedroom with headphones on to tape the session.
-Tanya’s spoken voice sounded gorgeous on the radio and the band was actually funny.
-In their banter, I remember them talking about Pop Rocks exploding in your mouth when you mix it with Coca-Cola and they did a brilliant acoustic cover of ‘Thief’ (which I also had never heard before) featuring wonderful harmonies between Tanya & Gail.
+Tanya’s spoken voice sounded gorgeous on the radio and the band was actually funny in their banter.
+I remember they played a brilliant acoustic cover of ‘Thief’ (which I also had never heard before) featuring wonderful harmonies between Tanya & Gail.

 By the last song, I started to feel really queasy and light-headed.
 Is this what a person feels like before passing out?
 I’d never fainted before but I felt I was going to if I didn’t make my way out of the mosh pit fast.
 I gestured to a bouncer towering by the front of the stage and he pulled me out of the pit.
 I struggled to make my way to the bar and grabbed a discarded cup of water and chugged it down (not ideal, but I was desperate!)